-Carl Spraberry, AMMA Founder and President
+Carl Spraberry, AMMA Founder and Chairman of the Board

 Carl was born and raised in Houston, Texas.
 He enlisted in the United States Navy in 1975 where he worked as a Nuclear Welder and Nuclear Planner until his commissioning through the Limited Duty Officer program in 1986.
 He served in various positions as a Maintenance Officer, Planning Officer, and Damage Control/Engineering Officer on several ships and shore commands.
 He retired in 1994 and joined a local ship repair/government contracting company, QED Systems where he spent 12 years as the Director of Technical Services.
 Recruited by a local shipyard he started a small ship repair company, Ocean Tech Services, where he served as the President beginning in July 2006 and left to start his own company in August of 2009.
 Since its inception, his company, Advanced Integrated Technologies has grown to over 200 employees working throughout Hampton Roads supporting the local shipyards and various government agencies in ship repair, modernization and new technologies.
 He is a member of many trade organizations including the Virginia Ship Repair Association, American Society of Naval Engineers, Hampton Roads Chamber of Commerce, Virginia Port Authority, Virginia Maritime Association, National Ship Repair Council, Service Disabled Veterans Owned Small Business Council (charter Member) and he co-founded the American Maritime Modernization Association.
 His charitable affiliations include President of the Southside Boys and Girls Club, Treasurer of Cerebral Palsy of Virginia, Leadership Council of the Hampton Roads United Way campaign, and Founder of the Virginia Microboard Association.

-Bob Blenner, AMMA Vice President
+Bob Blenner, AMMA President

-Mr. Bob Blenner is the Vice President of AMMA, having been active in the association since 2004 and a Board Member since 2012.
+Bob is the Vice President of AMMA, having been active in the association since 2004 and a Board Member since 2012.
 He is currently the Director of Business Development at Delphinus Engineering, Inc. and has been involved with the maintenance, repair, and alteration of U.S. Navy, Coast Guard, and Army vessels since 1982.
 He has been involved with several Condition Based Maintenance applications for shipboard rotating equipment through the PERA and NSWC organizations.
 Mr. Blenner was the Program Manager for the initial SmartShip installation onboard the USS Yorktown in the md-90s while employed by Information Technology Solutions, Inc. of Norfolk, VA.
 He has a Bachelor’s Degree in Mathematics from the College of William and Mary graduating in 1975.

-Cheryl Sawyer, AMMA Board Member
+Cheryl Sawyer, AMMA Board Member & Secretary/AMMA Communications

-Cheryl Sawyer, Vice President of AIT, LLC and President, Surge Force, LLC, has over seven years of experience in the ship repair and ship maintenance industry managing Accounting, Human Resources Department, Benefits, Purchasing, Logistics, Facilities, Safety for all office locations in San Diego, Philadelphia, Charleston & Norfolk.
+Cheryl Sawyer, Vice President of AIT, LLC and President, Surge Force, LLC, has over nine years of experience in the ship repair and ship maintenance industry managing Accounting, Human Resources Department, Benefits, Purchasing, Logistics, Facilities, Safety for all office locations in San Diego, Philadelphia, Charleston & Norfolk.
 Responsible for all day-to- day Operations and Business Development/Marketing.
 Additionally, Surge Force staffing firm, under Cheryl’s guidance, has built-in training and certification for a variety of skilled trades and offers those services to other companies.

 Cheryl’s other involvement in the ship repair industry is her volunteer service with the American Maritime Modernization Association (AMMA) where she has assisted with membership, business development, host’s the annual dinner and quarterly socials for the last 8 years.
 She also serves on the board as Secretary.
 The arrangement of monthly membership meetings with local elected officials has become an important event in the maritime industry and the advocacy work of the organization.
 The management of all social media pages and website provides the marketing structure for the members and others who have an interest in this industry.
 Cheryl is very active in interfacing on behalf of AMMA with the congressional leaders on small business and industry concerns.
 Cheryl was elected to the Board of Directors in 2017.